qri-io/rfcs/text/0019-manifests.md

 Because datasets in Qri are organized into _immutable graphs_ of content addressed blocks.
 There are two versions of what it means to "have" a dataset.
 In the first sense of the word, you have the entire graph of blocks that make up a dataset pinned locally.
 The other meaning of "having" is the result of reading the canonical hash and encoding them into an API, CLI, or exported dataset.

 This second sense of "having" is obviously vital for Qri to work properly because the entire world doesn't read raw IPFS blocks, and never will.
 The problem is the first version is all-or-nothing.
-You either have the _entire_ dataset graph, or you have to consider the result an emphemeral biproduct of the canonical source.
+You either have the _entire_ dataset graph, or you have to consider the result an emphemeral byproduct of the canonical source.

 Before we approach the point-to-point sync problem, I'd like to introduce **Manifests** as a method of describing all blocks that compose a dataset in a concise, repeatable way.
 By having a clear method of defining a complete dataset, we have the tools we need to have meaningful discussion about subsets of a dataset, and make progress on the all-or-nothing issue.